kozikow/mouseless/README.md

 Terminal
 --------
-I used Conque ( https://code.google.com/p/conque/ ), terminal inside Vim window, for about two months.
-It's imperfect - opening Vim inside Vim (on example over ssh) is buggy.
-Pasting into prompt is buggy (but can be worked around) - https://code.google.com/p/conque/issues/detail?id=97 .
-It looks like it's no longer maintained.
-At the time I was investigating it was the best option of terminal as Vim buffer.
-Hoverer, overall I prefer it to using traditional Terminal.

-Vimshell ( https://github.com/Shougo/vimshell.vim ) looked promising, because it was almost as good as Conque, but it was actively maintained.

-Interesting option, which I didn't explore yet is using Vim emulation (EVIL - http://www.emacswiki.org/emacs/Evil ) mode in Emacs.
-Emacs have pretty good shell integration built in.
+Instead of using traditional terminal you can use Conque or Vimshell.
+It lets you select and search through terminal output with keyboard, because console output can be treated as vim buffer.
+Both Conque and Vimshell feel still immature and have a few minor bugs that may be annoying.
+For example opening vim over ssh is buggy in both of them.
+Conque felt more mature than Vimshell, but Vimshell on the other hand was actively developed.

+Two useful terminal commands:
+pbcopy coppies it's piped input to clipboard vim - openes it's input as a vim window.
+For example "ls | vim -".
 Browsing
 --------
 Chrome with add-on Vimium:
 http://lifehacker.com/5925220/make-chrome-less-distracting-with-Vimium-and-these-settings
  .
 Vimium doesn't work in tabs, which doesn't have anything opened yet.
 It sometimes conflicts with shortcuts in some web applications, like Gmail.
-If you use Firefox, Vimperator have more features than Vimium - on example you can select text using only keyboard.
+If you use Firefox, Vimperator have more features than Vimium - for example you can select text using only keyboard.

 Gmail
 -----